docrails-tw/guides/source/zh-TW/getting_started.md

 ### The first form

-To create a form within this template, you will use a <em>form builder</em>.
+To create a form within this template, you will use a *form builder*.
 The primary form builder for Rails is provided by a helper method called `form_for`.
 To use this method, add this code into `app/views/articles/new.html.erb`: